impress-org/support-manual/daily-routine/contributing-product-feedback.md

 The first two are discussed here.
 For more on Documentation feedback, see the section on [Managing Docs](/documentation/responsibilities.md#using-the-feedback-site-for-docs-feedback).

+{% hint style="warning" %}
+**NOTE**
+The Bug/Feature Name and Details entered here are all publicly viewable.
+User information of any type should be removed from feedback.
+{% endhint %}

 ## Bug Reports

 If in the course of replicating customer issues we find a bug that is replicable in a separate environment, we should immediately create feedback, and alert Senior Support Technicians and/or the Head of Support that the feedback has been reported.
 It's not the role of Support Technicians to determine if an issue is urgent, just to keep an accurate count of how many folks are reporting an issue.